Jakob-Landbrecht/check24-BetApp/README.md

 ## Understanding the code
 There are two important folders.
 The first one is [functions](https://github.com/Jakob-Landbrecht/check24-BetApp/tree/main/functions) which stores all serverless functions deployed to Google.
 The second one is [lib](https://github.com/Jakob-Landbrecht/check24-BetApp/tree/main/betapp/lib) which holds all frontend-related files.
 ## Demonstration
-1. Take a look at this guided demonstration, presenting the Ios version: [Youtube](amazon.de)
+1. Take a look at this guided demonstration, presenting the iOS version: [Youtube](amazon.de)
 2. Play around with the web version yourseld: [bet.jakob-landbrecht.com](https://bet.jakob-landbrecht.com) You can adjust the score of the upcoming game by invoking this URL:
 ```